andycroll/andycroll.com/_posts/2013-11-18-pivotal-tracker-fluid-icon.markdown

 I'm a big fan of using a [fluid app](http://fluidapp.com) for the more 'app-like' websites I keep open all day and the main tool that gets used like this in my life is [Pivotal Tracker](http://pivotaltracker.com).

-And they changed their logo over the weekend.
-And then my Mac OS X icon OCD kicked in.
+They changed their logo over the weekend and my Mac OS X icon OCD kicked in.

-They dont provide a large enough version on their site, so I quickly rebuilt it using [Sketch](http://www.bohemiancoding.com/sketch/) (which is totally awesome).
+They don't provide a large enough version on their site, so I quickly rebuilt it using [Sketch](http://www.bohemiancoding.com/sketch/) (which is totally awesome).

 [![Pivotal Tracker 2013: Fluid Icon](/images/2013/pivotal-tracker-fluid-icon-2013.png)](/images/2013/pivotal-tracker-fluid-icon-2013.png)